Tiffany Pisani: Early career

 In 2008, Pisani appeared in Maltese DJ Ruby's music video for "Living in The Dark".
 Since then she appeared on the covers of numerous Maltese magazines such as Sunday Circle, Tune In, Pink, Platinum Love, and Milkshake.
-In 2009, she achieved third place (second runner up) in the annual Miss Maltese Islands competition.
+In 2009, she achieved third place (second runner-up) in the annual Miss Maltese Islands competition.

 Britain's Next Top Model

-Tiffany first came to the international public's attention by being the youngest model on sixth cycle of Britain's Next Top Model in 2010.
+Tiffany first came to the international public's attention by being the youngest candidate on sixth cycle of Britain's Next Top Model in 2010.
 During her time on the show, her edgy look was emphasized on when the show's host, Elle Macpherson, had her cut her trademark long hair into a pixie crop.
 Elimination rounds saw her receive one first call-out and two appearances in the bottom two.
 She also won three challenges.
 During the tenth episode, photographer Terry O'Neill praised Pisani as his favourite girl in the competition.
 On 4 October 2010, Pisani was announced the winner, beating strong competitor and eventual runner-up Alisha White and judges' favourite Joy McLaren.

 Miss Universe Malta 2017

-On 4 August 2017 Pisani was crowned Miss Universe Malta 2017 and represented Malta at Miss Universe 2017 pageant but Unplaced.
+On 4 August 2017, Pisani was crowned Miss Universe Malta 2017 and represented Malta at the Miss Universe 2017 pageant but Unplaced.

 Personal life

 Pisani was born in Wolverhampton, West Midlands, England, to a Maltese father and a British mother.
-She grew up in Attard, Malta, with her parents, and her elder sister.
+She grew up in Attard, Malta, with her parents and her elder sister.
 English is her first language, but she attended a Maltese-language medium school where she attained fluency in Maltese.
 After winning Britain's Next Top Model Cycle 6, she has been based in London and has been working in Milan, Paris and Hong Kong.